fullmoonissue/tas-tony-hawk-pro-skater-1/README.md

     [ARE YOU KIDDING?]
 </details>

-Ah, some gaps seems not found yet.
+Ah, some gaps seem not found yet.
 Let's take a look.

 <details>
     <summary>Gaps not found yet</summary>